kwokeric/astrohop/README.md

 # Astrohop

-Astrohop, inspired by Winterbells, is a variation of a jumping game where the aim is to guide a astronaut with your cursor up a never-ending series of objects (circles) without falling.
+Astrohop is a jumping game where the aim is to use your cursor to guide an astronaut up a never-ending series of objects (circles) without falling.

 ![Game Layout](./docs/begin.png)